danofairanks/PIQOS---AI---Research-public-/README.md

 # PIQOS AI Research (Public)

-Public research output related to the PIQOS coherence framework — protocols, papers, and reproducible test methodology.
+Public research output related to the PIQOS Oracle framework — protocols, papers, and reproducible test methodology.
 This repository is for research artifacts only: operational protocols, empirical write-ups, and supporting documentation.
 It does not contain